What is optometry?

 Refractive errors happen due to imperfections in the shape of the eye or certain parts of the eye.
 Age can also be a factor.

-These common issues affect eyesight in different ways:
+These common issues can affect eyesight in different ways:

 • Nearsightedness (myopia) Distant objects look blurry, while closer objects look clearer.